Pace fleet equipped with easy-to-use bike racks

 of a bus route, so being able to put their bike on a bus gives them a way to

 utilize public transit," said Pace Executive Director T.J.
 Ross.

 Ross initiated the bike-rack program in June 2000 after successfully implementing

-more than 20 years before coming to Pace in 1998.
-Ross knew the racks could
+than 20 years before coming to Pace in 1998.
+Ross knew the racks could also become

 The Pace bike rack is attached to the front bumper of the bus, and remains